 Recognizing Security Threats

 With a large event, the potential for risk often grows with the number of people in attendance.
 Unfortunately, people can be unpredictable.
 The more people that there are at an event, the more likely it is that something will go wrong.
-Being able to recognize security threats, particularly on a level that is proportionate to the size of the event and in a way that suits the various event details, is crucial for ensuring the safety of all guests.
+Being able to recognize security threats, particularly at a level that is proportionate to the size of the event and in a way that suits the various event details, is crucial for ensuring the safety of all guests.

 At Valentis, “reasonable foreseeability” is a term that we frequently use when discussing risk.
 In general terms, reasonable foreseeability addresses the obvious likelihood of a potential risk.
 When discussing any concerns, the question is: how likely is it that the average person could have foreseen this risk?
 If a risk seems likely—or even possible—to the average person, the event planner should provide an active plan and adequate security to prevent the risk from occurring.
 While not every risk can be stopped, planning for them in advance can dramatically decrease the potential for damage.